Best and worst opticians stores

 Examples: Boots Drive Safe, Essilor Varilux Road Pilot

 Enhanced computer/reading varifocals

-However, they offer little or no distance vision, so you may need to swap to another pair of glasses for driving.
+However, computer/reading varifocals offer little or no distance vision.
+So you may need to swap to another pair of glasses for driving.

 Your rights when buying varifocals

 Most high-street opticians will supply varifocals with at least a 30-day exchange period.
 In most cases, two weeks is long enough to adapt to your new lenses and know whether they are right for you.

 If you are not happy with the width of the reading or intermediate areas, or find the lens uncomfortable, ask to try a different lens design.
 You could even consider additional glasses, such as computer glasses.

 Find out the best optician stores overall, as rated by Which? members, and read our five steps to the right prescription glasses for essential tips on lens types, coatings, and saving money on your glasses.